yupengtang/yupengtang.github.io/_teaching/2026-spring-teaching-3.md

 * Assisting students with analytics concepts and business applications
 * Grading assignments and providing detailed feedback
 * Holding office hours for student questions
-* Supporting Dr. Mingfeng Lin with course materials
+* Supporting Prof. Mingfeng Lin with course materials

 ### Academic Integrity Team
 * Member of the new Academic Integrity TA team